News & Trending Money News

 loreanto/Adobe Two young women enjoy their summer day trip through the countryside, singing and dancing inside the car to the music playing on the radio.

-If you’re paying less than that, you’re doing better than most members of your generation and most Americans in general.
+If you're paying less than that, you're saving money on your car and are doing better than most members of your generation and most Americans in general.

 You aren't living paycheck to paycheck